 The Right Firebrick for Your Brick Pizza Oven

 Selecting the proper pizza oven brick is one of the first choices you will have to make when starting to build a Pompeii Oven.
 You will use brick in the cooking floor, the oven dome and perhaps for your decorative vent arch, oven landing, and other decorative trim.

 This page explains the different types of bricks and what the trade-offs are between them.
 It should help you decide how to select the proper brick, and it can help you find the right brick at your local masonry supply store.
 It might be useful to take this page with you when you go shopping.

-Further, because firebrick is designed to withstand thermal cycling, your oven will last longer, though for most home ovens this is not an important issue, and your oven will probably outlast you, whichever brick you choose.
+Further, because firebrick is designed to withstand thermal cycling, your oven will last longer, though for most home ovens this is not an important issue, and your brick pizza oven will probably outlast you, whichever brick you choose.

 When choosing your firebrick, look for a brick with straight edges for your cooking floor.
 It is important that the bricks in the floor fit snuggly against each other, and a curved edge will result in a gap between the bricks and in your cooking floor.